adelemusa/Adelaide.Teofani.github.io/_pages/about.md

 <i class="fa-solid fa-people-group"></i> Reporting to Prof. Manuela Helmer-Citterich and Prof. Pier Federico Gherardini.

-Development of bioinformatics methods for RNA omics data analysis

 <i class="fa fa-fw fa-calendar" aria-hidden="true"></i> `1 Oct.
 2023 to Present`

-<i class="fa-solid fa-building-columns"></i> *Teacher of Computational Biology for the master degree in Bioinformatics at the University of Rome Tor Vergata* (Rome, Italy).
+<i class="fa-solid fa-building-columns"></i> *Teacher of Bioinformatics for the master degree in Medical Biotechnology at the University of Rome Tor Vergata* (Rome, Italy).

 ## <i class="fa-solid fa-magnifying-glass"></i> Collaborations

+ Placenta-specific roles of TFEB in trophoblast differentiation into syncytiotrophoblast and its involvement in pathogenesis such as preeclampsia.

 <i class="fa fa-fw fa-calendar" aria-hidden="true"></i> `1 Sep.
-2022 to Present`
+2023 to Present`

-<i class="fa-solid fa-building-columns"></i> *Zappasodi lab at Weill Cornell Medical College* (New York, USA).
+<i class="fa-solid fa-building-columns"></i>

-<i class="fa-solid fa-people-group"></i> Reporting to Prof. Roberta Zappasodi

-Effects of glycolysis alteration on tumors and their microenvironment
+<i class="fa-solid fa-people-group"></i> Reporting to Prof. Pier Federico Gherardini from Tor Veragata University of Rome, Prof. Marcella Cesana adn Prof. Diego Medina from TIGEM (Telethon Institute of Genetics and Medicine) and Prof. Julie Martone from Sapienza University of Rome.